sirnewton01/anon-ssh/README.md

 and tools.

 ```
-bindings/myservice.com:

-/=/var/srv/content
-/tmp=/var/srv/tmp
+capsule1/content-location:

+/var/srv/content
 ```

-The bindings also serve as a kind of list of allowed locations, which helps with layered security.
+The mapping also serves as a layer of security preventing access to physical paths that are internal.
 The SSH server will convert virtual paths to physical ones before invoking a command and passing in the path parameter(s) with special care taken to avoid maliciously constructed paths from escaping the virtual directory structure.